- American Physical Society Sites

-To recognize outstanding contributions to basic research which uses lasers to advance our knowledge of the fundamental physical properties of materials and their interaction with light.
+This prize recognizes outstanding contributions to basic research using lasers to advance our knowledge of the fundamental physical properties of materials and their interaction with light.
 Some examples of relevant areas of research are: nonlinear optics, ultrafast phenomena, laser spectroscopy, squeezed states, quantum optics, multiphoton physics, laser cooling and trapping, physics of lasers, particle acceleration by lasers, and short wavelength lasers.
 The prize consists of $10,000 plus an allowance for travel to the meeting at which the prize is awarded and a certificate citing the contributions made by the recipient.
 The prize will be awarded annually.

 The prize was endowed by the NEC Corporation in 1991.

 Nominations are open to candidates who have made outstanding contributions to basic research using lasers.
 Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.